Gauliga: Finances

 Unlike most leagues today, where income is generated from sponsors and TV in addition to ticket sales, the Gauliga teams relied on ticket sales as the exclusive source of income.
 But while in today's leagues the hosting teams keep the cash from the ticket sales, this was handled differently in the Gauligen.
-In the regular season, in cup matches or other competitive matches, the money was shared between the German Football Association, who received 5% of the income, the hosting club and the visiting club.
+In the regular season, in cup matches or other competitive matches, the money was shared between the German Football Association, who received 5% of the income; the hosting club; and the visiting club.
 In particular, the hosting club received 10% for using their ground and 5% for administrative costs.
-The remaining 75% of the matchday income were shared between the two clubs.
-These relations changed for the play-offs for the German championship.
-Here the matches were usually played on neutral ground, therefore 15% of the income were allotted for renting the ground as well as administrative and travel costs for the teams.
-The remaining income was divided equally between the clubs and the DFB.
+The remaining 75% of the matchday income was shared between the two clubs.
+These relations changed for the play-offs for the German championship; here, the matches were usually played on neutral ground, therefore 15% of the income was allotted for renting the ground as well as administrative and travel costs for the teams, with the remaining income divided equally between the clubs and the DFB.
 For the semi-final and final matches, yet another distribution key was applied.
-In the semi-final, teams received 20% of the net income (that is, after rent, administrative and travel costs had been deducted) and in the final their share was reduced to 15%.
+In the semi-final, teams received 20% of the net income (that is, after rent, administrative and travel costs had been deducted), and in the final their share was reduced to 15%.